Improving instrumental variable estimators with post-stratification: Benefits of Post-stratification for IV estimates

 \subsection{Bias}

-Post-stratification can also reduce bias in the IV estimates.
+Post-stratification can also reduce the bias in the IV estimates that comes from the ratio estimator.
 Critically, the bias reduction depends on whether noncompliance is one or two-sided.
 That is, in some applications controls are unable to access treatment receipt such that $P(D_i = 0|Z_i=0) = 1$.
 This is referred to as one-sided noncompliance.
 When this does not hold, there is two-sided noncompliance.

+In our calculations below, bias is with respect to the finite-population CACE under Assumptions~\ref{assump:iv} and \ref{assump:mono}.
+The bias exists even under these assumptions (including when the IV is randomized) due to the random denominator in the IV estimator.
+If the desired target of inference is the average effect for the full sample of $N$ units (assuming some hypothetical intervention in which noncompliers could be forced to comply) or a larger population from which the units were sampled, there would be additional generalizability bias.
+For estimators that potentially drop or down-weight strata (e.g., $\widehat{\CACE}_{\text{IV-w}}$), we can have within-sample generalizability bias if the compliers in the dropped strata have systematically different treatment effects than the compliers in the kept strata; we discuss this in detail when we extend our family of estimators further in Section~\ref{sec:weighting}.

-We can more precisely characterize the possible bias reduction due to post-stratification with one-sided noncompliance.
+We first more precisely characterize the possible bias reduction due to post-stratification with one-sided noncompliance.
 Under one-sided noncompliance, $\hat{f}$ is the observed proportion of those who took treatment in the treatment group.
 When noncompliance is one-sided, we can write the bias in the standard IV estimator as: